Akama inkstones Akama suzuri

 What is Akama inkstones ?

-In the Edo Period, quarrying of Akama stone was restricted by the Choshu domain, increasing the value of Akama Suzuri as they were not easily available.
-For this reason, Akama Suzuri were given as gifts to domain lords.
-In the Meiji Period, along with increasing literacy, the amount of written records increased, and the production of Akama Suzuri also thrived.
-It is said that around 200 to 300 Akama Suzuri artisans were working from the beginning of the Meiji Period to the mid-Meiji Period, currently numbers are much less, but the old traditions are still preserved and handed on to the next generations.
+From the Edo period (1603-1868), the quarrying of Akama stone was restricted by the Choshu domain, which increased the value of Akama inkstones as its availability was limited.
+For this reason, Akama inkstones were valued as gifts to domain lords.
+In the Meiji period (1868-1912), the amount of written records increased along with higher literacy rate, which thrived the production of Akama inkstones.
+It is said that there were around 200 to 300 Akama inkstone artisans from the beginning of the Meiji period to the mid-Meiji period.
+Ancient traditions are still preserved and handed onto the next generations although the number of artisans is much less important today.

 General Production Process